 If the Choices participant is found to be in noncompliance, and is not fully participating, or has not been granted good cause, the Choices program detail is closed on the last day of the month in which the penalty was initiated.

-Ongoing Participation Flowchart

 Boards must ensure that Workforce Solutions Office staff documents the following:

 The date of identification of noncompliance

-The date of the timely and reasonable attempt to contact the Choices participant in TWIST Counselor Notes.
+The date of the timely and reasonable attempt to contact the Choices participant in Case Notes.

 Boards must make staff aware that voice mail is not an acceptable outreach activity.

 Boards must ensure that if a Workforce Solutions Office staff member calls a Choices participant, a telephone conversation with the participant must occur for it to be considered an appropriate, timely, and reasonable attempt.
 Leaving a voice mail message for the participant or sending a text message is considered appropriate only if the participant indicated during the EPS that a voice mail or text message was his or her preferred method of contact.
-The preferred method of contact must be documented in TWIST Counselor Notes.
+The preferred method of contact must be documented in Case Notes.

-Boards must ensure that Workforce Solutions Office staff enters a notice of non-cooperation into TWIST in the Penalty tab, accessed through the TANF History menu selection under the Customer Information window.
-TWIST automatically forwards the notice to HHSC.
+Boards must ensure that Workforce Solutions Office staff enters a notice of non-cooperation into WorkInTexas.com.
+WorkInTexas.com automatically forwards the notice to HHSC.

 Example: A customer is scheduled for an appointment on February 18 and fails to keep the appointment.
 This is the date that noncompliance is identified.
 If the customer fails to contact Workforce Solutions Office staff within one business day, the timely and reasonable attempt must be made.
 If the customer fails to respond to the timely and reasonable attempt, the penalty must be initiated by February 24.
 That is seven calendar days from the date of noncompliance.